tctco/STCS/README.md

 We thank OpenMMLab, idTracker.ai, DeepLabCut, SLEAP, TRex/TGrab, SeBA, OCSORT, ByteTrack, YOLOv8... (there are too many to list here, I'm sorry) team for developing wonderful opensource software!

 I also thank Professor Li Hao for providing generous help and Ph.D.
 Lai Chuan for providing his experiment videos.

-> Please note that using this project for commercial purposes is prohibited.
-If you have such a requirement, please contact the corresponding author.